dialex/start-testing/docs/tools/note-taking.md

 ## Practice

+### 👩‍💼👨‍💼 Meetings

 You might find yourself in a meeting on behalf of your team.
+This often happens on mettings where your team doesn't make decisions, but needs to give information or take questions.
 You save them time and they expect a summary of the meeting.
-This often happens on mettings where your team doesn't make decisions, but needs to give information or take questions.
 When taking notes in meetings focus on:

 - **Facts**